Fertilisation: Flowering plants

 After being fertilised, the ovary starts to swell and develop into the fruit.
 With multi-seeded fruits, multiple grains of pollen are necessary for syngamy with each ovule.
 The growth of the pollen tube is controlled by the vegetative (or tube) cytoplasm.
 Hydrolytic enzymes are secreted by the pollen tube that digest the female tissue as the tube grows down the stigma and style; the digested tissue is used as a nutrient source for the pollen tube as it grows.
 During pollen tube growth towards the ovary, the generative nucleus divides to produce two separate sperm nuclei (haploid number of chromosomes) – a growing pollen tube therefore contains three separate nuclei, two sperm and one tube.
 The sperms are interconnected and dimorphic, the large one, in a number of plants, is also linked to the tube nucleus and the interconnected sperm and the tube nucleus form the "male germ unit".

 Double fertilisation is the process in angiosperms (flowering plants) in which two sperm from each pollen tube fertilise two cells in a female gametophyte (sometimes called an embryo sac) that is inside an ovule.
 After the pollen tube enters the gametophyte, the pollen tube nucleus disintegrates and the two sperm cells are released; one of the two sperm cells fertilises the egg cell (at the bottom of the gametophyte near the micropyle), forming a diploid (2n) zygote.
 This is the point when fertilisation actually occurs; pollination and fertilisation are two separate processes.
 The nucleus of the other sperm cell fuses with two haploid polar nuclei (contained in the central cell) in the centre of the gametophyte.
 The resulting cell is triploid (3n).
 This triploid cell divides through mitosis and forms the endosperm, a nutrient-rich tissue, inside the seed.
 The two central-cell maternal nuclei (polar nuclei) that contribute to the endosperm arise by mitosis from the single meiotic product that also gave rise to the egg.
 Therefore, maternal contribution to the genetic constitution of the triploid endosperm is double that of the embryo.

-One primitive species of flowering plant, Nuphar polysepala, has endosperm that is diploid, resulting from the fusion of a sperm with one, rather than two, maternal nuclei.
+One primitive species of flowering plant, Nuphar polysepala, has an endosperm that is diploid, resulting from the fusion of a sperm with one, rather than two, maternal nuclei.
 It is believed that early in the development of angiosperm lineages, there was a duplication in this mode of reproduction, producing seven-celled/eight-nucleate female gametophytes, and triploid endosperms with a 2:1 maternal to paternal genome ratio.

 In many plants, the development of the flesh of the fruit is proportional to the percentage of fertilised ovules.
 For example, with watermelon, about a thousand grains of pollen must be delivered and spread evenly on the three lobes of the stigma to make a normal sized and shaped fruit.